Here at Ted & Stacey’s Mattress Guides, we recommend replacing your mattress every 8-10 years.

 Remember, it’s not about weight as much as it’s about bulk—no matter how strong you are, a mattress is unwieldy for one person alone.

-I don’t care how much you bench, bro—nobody is impressed by the way you single-handedly toppled your nightstand while trying to rotate your mattress.
+I don’t care how much you bench, bro—nobody is impressed by the way you single-handedly toppled your nightstand while trying to rotate your mattress or flip it.

-When you rotate your mattress, don’t forget to rotate your mattress topper and box spring too!
+When you rotate your mattress 180 degrees, don’t forget to rotate your mattress topper and box spring too!

-Mattress toppers and box springs can suffer from the same issues as mattresses if they never get flipped or rotated!
+Mattress toppers and box springs can suffer from the same issues as mattresses if you never flip or rotate them!

 Pretty much everything I’ve already said here about mattresses applies to toppers and box springs.
-So, make sure to flip or rotate them on the regular!
+So, make sure to flip or rotate them on a regular basis as well!

 Flipping and/or rotating your mattress may not be much fun, but it’s a crucial part of keeping your sleep system in tip-top shape.

-Just make sure it’s the kind of mattress that can be flipped before you go and flip it—wouldn’t want to waste all that hard work!
+Just make sure it’s the kind of mattress that can be moved this way before you go and flip or rotate it—you wouldn’t want to waste all that hard work!

 And, when you do go to flip, you’ll want to do that once a year, or—if you’re rotating instead—once every six months.